 – A Potty Spot: Take your puppy to the same place each time you take him outside.
 Visiting the same spot helps signal your dog with odors what to do in this given space so that he can be successful!
 As he is going potty, be sure to add a verbal cue, such as “Go Potty” and praise.
 Be sure to use the same command each time you take him out.

-- Cleaners: Your puppy will have accidents, expect it and prepare!
-Get rid of them quickly by cleaning them up ASAP or lingering scents may lead your puppy to return again to the scene of the crime.
+– Enzymatic Cleaners: Your puppy will have accidents, expect it and prepare!
+Get rid of them quickly by cleaning them up with an enzymatic cleaner ASAP or lingering scents may lead your puppy to return again to the scene of the crime.
 I recommend using a carpet cleaner and can shoot water and solution down into the spot and then suck it back out.
-Then apply an enzyme cleaner to the spot and leave it on the spot so it can do its job and remove any leftover particles or odors.
+Then apply an enzymatic cleaner to the spot and leave it on the spot so it can do its job and remove any leftover particles or odors.

 – Treats: Utilize scrumptious morsels to reward your puppy for successful moments outside.
 By rewarding the good behaviors outside you are increasing the probability of more successes to come!